ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 This illustrates the relationship between functions intended to have side effects and the `unit` type.
 The presence of the `unit` type does not indicate the presence of side effects.
 The absence of the `unit` type does not indicate the absence of side effects.
 But when no data needs to be passed as input or can be returned as output, the `unit` type should be used to indicate it and suggest the presence of side effects.

-## Functions are Almost as Other Values
+## Functions Are Almost as Other Values

 Functions are supposed to be exactly as other values; however, there are three restrictions: